-Draft Review: A draft plan submittal is required.
+- Step One Review the Covenants and these Design Guidelines to determine if further restrictions are applicable to your property.
+Article 7 of the Covenants specifically addresses Design Guidelines (see Appendix G).
+Contact the ARC Coordinator with any questions. - Step Two Employ a registered surveyor to obtain a complete survey as required and described within the Preliminary Review Section.
+This survey must be dated 2 years or less from the date of the submittal and must include existing vegetation and approximate tree canopy. - Step Three Discuss plans and visit the site with your architect/designer. - Step FourDraft Review: A draft plan submittal is required.
 This step will enable the ARC to consider the design aspects of the house and site.
 Revisions at this stage can save many hours of production time needed to meet preliminary submittal requirements.
-Submit one full-size printed copy and one emailed PDF copy by 1:00 pm, 14 days before the regularly scheduled ARC meeting.
+Submit one full-size printed copy and one emailed PDF copy by 1:00 pm, 14 days before the regularly scheduled the production is a labeled of the start of the

+ARC meeting.
 The review fee is due with this submittal.

-Step Five Preliminary Review: Submit one full-size printed copy and one emailed PDF copy for Preliminary approval after schematic design development by 1:00 pm, 21 days before the regularly scheduled ARC meeting.

-Step Six Final Review: Revise as required indicating each change with a "revision cloud" and a written description attached to the Final application specifying all changes made and include a Scaled Landscape and Paint Application.
+- Step Five Preliminary Review: Submit one full-size printed copy and one emailed PDF copy for Preliminary approval after schematic design development by 1:00 pm, 21 days before the regularly scheduled ARC meeting. - Step Six Final Review: Revise as required indicating each change with a "revision cloud" and a written description attached to the Final application specifying all changes made and include a Scaled Landscape and Paint Application.
 Submit two full-size printed copies, one 11x17 printed copy and one emailed PDF copy by 1:00 pm, 21 days before the regularly scheduled ARC meeting.

-Step Seven

-Project approval by the ARC is valid for 24 months from the date of approval.
+- Step Seven Project approval by the ARC is valid for 24 months from the date of approval.
 If the Village of Bald Head Island building permit has not been issued ARC approval expires.
-If ARC approval expires before the project has been and on-site construction has not begun within the 24-month approval period, the started, the construction deposit will be returned.

-Note: If an owner wishes to proceed with an expired, approved project, the project will be subject to the New Construction review process based upon current Design Guidelines, Fees, and Deposits.
+If ARC approval expires before the project has been and on-site construction has not begun within the 24-month approval period, the started, the construction deposit will be returned. - Note: If an owner wishes to proceed with an expired, approved project, the project will be subject to the New Construction review process based upon current Design Guidelines, Fees, and Deposits.